ilichh1/hello-world/README.md

 # hello-world
-This repository is to get started with GitHub
+This repository is to get me started with GitHub